nirgoren/Eddienput/README.md

 * *X* - Tap *X* and release the next frame
 * [*X*] - Hold *X*
 * ]*X*[ - Release *X*
-* Note - For directions, if you want to switch from held direction to another held direction, there's no need to release in between.
+* Note - For directions, if you want to switch directly from held direction to another held direction, do not release the held direction in between.
-(For example, if you want to go from down to forward, just do `[2] W10 [6]` instead of
+For example, if you want to go from down to forward, just do `[2] W10 [6]` instead of
-`[2] W10 ]2[+[6]`)
+`[2] W10 ]2[+[6]`
 * **The above does not hold if the directions are mapped to keyboard keys (experimental)
 * *+* - Add input to the same frame
 #### Example: